-‘American Horror Story’: Cast Spills Details on Season 7 and Season 8
+‘American Horror Story’: Cast Spills Details On Season 7 And Season 8

 “It’s not going to be next season,” he said.

-“But we are going to do a season that’s a crossover between Murder House and Coven together, which is very bizarre.”
+“But we are going to do a season that’s a crossover between Murder House and Coven together, which is very bizarre.

 “There will be characters from Murder House and characters from Coven together.
 I’ve [already] started going to actors from both of the seasons, quietly, saying, ‘I think in this window, if you could fit us in.
 So yeah, it’s fun.
 It’s weird.”